Last updated: Mar-22-2023

 Prerequisite: Make sure the Portal feature has been enabled for your account.

-- In the Create Portal form, enter a Title and Delivery name for your portal.
+- In the Create New Portal form, enter a Title and Delivery name for your portal, and select the collections to include.

 - The Title acts as the meta-title (browser tab label) for your portal.
 You can modify the title at any time.